Spot rubber remains steady

-Sarbjeet Singh helps provide food, free, to attendants of patients — through chapati donations by school ...
+Name of the company: AmbeeSet up in: 2017Based in: Bengaluru Founder: Akshay Joshi, Madhusudan Anand and ...

-Spot rubber continued to remain neutral on Monday.
-RSS 4 was quoted steady at Rs.130.00 a kg by traders.
-The grade finished unchanged at ₹126.50 and ₹130.50 per kg respectively according to dealers and the Rubber Board.
-The market lost its direction amidst dull volumes.
+Spot rubber continued to remain steady on Wednesday.
+RSS 4 finished flat at ₹130.00 a kg, according to traders.
+The grade was quoted unchanged at ₹130.50 and ₹126.50 per kg respectively by the Rubber Board and dealers.
+The trend was partially mixed as RSS 5 lost marginally on buyer resistance, while the overall volumes were dull in a lacklustre trading session.

-The commodity ended on a steady note during the last weekend session as there were no genuine buyers or sellers in the local trading houses to set a definite trend in the market.
-According to observers, the tyre makers preferred to sideline the market as they were comfortable with their stockpiles.

 RSS-4: 130.00 (130.00)